andywdahl/rgwas/README.md

 ## Testing large-effect covariates

 Covariates with broad phenotypic effects are difficult to test because they can perturb subtype estimates if improperly modelled.
-Our test for these covariates involves treating each, in turn, as homogeneoues, ,....
+Our proposal is to refit MFMR for each tested large-effect covariate in turn, treating the tested covariate as homogeneoues within MFMR to balance over- and under-fitting the covariate effect (see our paper for details).
+In practice, this means the test is best performed with a specialized for loop, which I implemented in `droptest`:
 ```R
 dropout  <- droptest( Yb, Y, cbind(1,X0,X,G), test_inds=2:4, K=2 )